DorianTheGrey/DU-DamageReport/README.md

-### This script is no longer supported as I am not agreeing to the way NovaQuark (the developer/publisher of Dual Universe) is handling their customer support as well as their communication to their community.
-I leave the script for others to download, use, alter - but please do not contact me for support any longer.
+### This script is no longer supported as I am not agreeing at all to the way NovaQuark (the developer/publisher of Dual Universe) is handling their customer support as well as their communication towards their community.
 I uninstalled the game and will not return.

+### I leave the script for others to download, use, alter (under GNU Public License 3.0).
+Please do not contact me for support.

 ![Standard View](https://github.com/DorianTheGrey/DU-DamageReport/blob/main/img/DR_Logo1.png)